 Novell Remote Manager on Linux is installed and runs by default.
 If it hangs, you can use the /etc/ init.d/novell-httpstkd script to get status or to stop, start, or restart httpstkd.
-For the latest information about httpstkd, see "Starting or Stopping HTTPSTKD" in the OES 2 SP3: Novell Remote Manager for Linux Administration Guide.
+For the latest information about httpstkd, see "Starting or Stopping HTTPSTKD" in the OES 2015 SP1: Novell Remote Manager Administration Guide.